Index & Covered

-The Editorial Board of JUMDC comprise of Editor-in-Chief, Editor, Associate editor and Editorial Board members.
+The Editorial Board of JUMDC comprises of Editor-in-Chief, Editor, Associate Editor, and Editorial Board members.
 Editor-in-Chief remains the chairperson of the board, hence allowed to take the final decision in any regard.

-The formation of the Editorial Board is done through incorporating global experts with excellent academic track record.
+The formation of the Editorial Board is done through incorporating global experts with excellent academic track records.

-- Once the plagiarism check is completed every article will be assigned with an Editor and if the article is in the area of Editor’s research interested, it is expected that assigned Editor will take up the assignment at an earliest possible time.
-If he or she wants to deny the assignment due to some personal reason, that should also be informed to the Editorial Office at an earliest possible convenience.
+Once the plagiarism check is completed, every article will be assigned to an Editor.
+If the article is in the area of the Editor’s research interested, it is expected that the assigned Editor will take up the assignment at the earliest possible time.
+If he or she wants to deny the assignment due to some personal reason, that should also be informed to the Editorial Office at the earliest possible convenience.

-- Honesty and transparency is must to become an Editorial Board member, where an Editor should judge every submission equally and transparently.
+Honesty and transparency are must become an Editorial Board member, where an Editor should judge every submission equally and transparently.

-- Editor should not reveal any information regarding the author, reviewer or the article information to anyone, complete confidentiality maintenance is mandatory.
+The editor should not reveal any information regarding the author, reviewer, or article information to anyone.
+Complete confidentiality maintenance is mandatory.

-- Once the assigned Editor is notified by the Editorial Office regarding any information at any stage of the publication process for an assigned manuscript, the Editor should respond as early as possible.
+Once the Editorial Office notifies the Editor regarding any information at any stage of the publication process for an assigned manuscript, the Editor should respond as early as possible.

 - Along with the publisher, the Editorial Board members are responsible for timely publishing the accepted articles.

-- It is Editor’s responsibility to inform the selected reviewers that reviewers are not entitled to use the any part of the work in any form provided in the article they are reviewing.
-Reviewers should be also informed about the complete confidentiality of the assignments they are undertaking.
+- It is Editor’s responsibility to inform the selected reviewers that reviewers are not entitled to use any part of the work in any form provided in the article they are reviewing.
+Reviewers should also inform about the complete confidentiality of the assignments they are undertaking.

-- If any special issue proposal is submitted to the journal, the assigned Editorial Board member should review the proposal for suitability with the scope of the journal, timeliness and assessing the scope and the importance of the topic.
+- If any special issue proposal is submitted to the journal, the assigned Editorial Board member should review the proposal for suitability with the journal's scope, timeliness, and assessing the scope and the importance of the topic.